jonathantneal/digital_signage/README.md

 ## Using HTML widgets
 The sign player uses iframes to display any type of web page.
 This provides great flexibility in the type of content you are able to display as slides.
-We have a few pre-built widgets that we use for our own signs that are included in `public/custom-slides`.
+We have a few pre-built widgets that we use for our own signs that are included in `public/custom-slides/`.
 Currently, these include the following:

 * **Weather slide** powered by wunderground.com
 * **Twitter slide**, showing the most recent tweets to any given account
 * **Dropmark slide**, showing a random image from a dropmark.com collection every time a slide is displayed

 Take a look at the README in each of these project directories to see how they work and what parameters you need to pass in.
+For most people in local development, [this link](http://localhost:3000/custom_slides/) should work.
 Also, feel free to submit a pull request with your own custom slides if they are of general use.
 Please keep the code clean and make sure that they are well commented.
 I've included a template folder to get you started.

 There are also a few hooks you can use in your HTML widget that are called right before a slide is shown and right after the slide is hidden.
 These can be implemented as follows: